ManuSaviour1506/mamathaschool/README.md

 Designed and implemented a **custom Content Management System (CMS)** to enable non-technical administrators to manage website content independently.
 The platform improves accessibility, streamlines content updates, and enhances the institution’s digital presence.

----

-The institution lacked a centralized digital system to:

-- Manage announcements and updates
-- Maintain student and staff information
-- Share events and media with the public

-This resulted in dependency on developers for routine updates, reducing efficiency.

----

-## 💡 Solution

 Developed a scalable CMS platform that allows administrators to: